Suspected gunman and police officer dead in shooting near the CDC and Emory University, police say

 “As we navigate the aftermath of this event, we want to express our eternal gratitude to law enforcement personnel who were injured and share our deepest condolences to the family and friends of the Dekalb County Police Officer who was killed in the line of duty,” she wrote in an email sent to employees.

-Monarez said Monday would be a remote workday for all employees so the agency could conduct a security assessment before workers return to their offices.
+Monarez said Monday would be a remote workday so the agency could conduct a security assessment before people return to their offices.
 In her X post, she called the shooting an “attack on our Roybal Campus,” referring to the office complex.

 The CDC and Emory's main campus are surrounded by affluent wooded neighborhoods in northeast Atlanta.
 All three institutions line up along Clifton Road.
 The area is hard to access, and notoriously traffic-choked, but on Friday few cars were in evidence as a warning siren blared.